Improved bounds on W-W' mixing with ATLAS resonant WZ production data at the LHC at $\sqrt{s}=13$ TeV: Introduction. The EGM as a general approach

 Given the large variety of models which predict new heavy charged gauge bosons, it is a natural approach to use a simplified ansatz for such a search \cite{DeGuio:2012ixw}.
 After a discovery of signatures associated to a new boson, detailed studies can be carried out to distinguish between these models and to determine whether the boson belongs to one of the theoretically motivated models such as an EGM, models of warped extra dimensions, technicolour, composite Higgs models, a Little Higgs model, a Left-Right Symmetric model or a totally different one.
 Following the traditions of direct searches at hadron colliders, such studies are based on the model first proposed in Ref.~\cite{Altarelli:1989ff}.

-While the SSM has often been referred to as a ``Reference Model'', we shall here introduce a terminology that distinguishes them \cite{Aad:2014xka,Aad:2015ipg}.
-We shall denote as ``Reference Model'' (RM) the model obtained by simply introducing ad hoc new heavy gauge bosons: two charged $W'^{\pm}$ vector bosons and one neutral $Z'$ as carbon copies of the SM ones.
-The fermionic couplings (arising from the covariant-derivative terms) are chosen to be the same as for the ordinary $W$ and $Z$ bosons.
-The only parameters are the masses of the new vector bosons.
-In the RM, the coupling constants of the $W'$ boson with SM fermions and the pairs of massive SM gauge bosons are the direct transcription of the corresponding SM couplings, so that $g_{W'WZ}=\cot\theta_W$.

-This is in contrast to the case of the SSM, in which the $W'$ coupling to $WZ$ is strongly suppressed, $g_{W'WZ}=0$ \cite{Aad:2014xka,Aad:2015ipg}.
-It turns out that in the case of the RM, for $W'$ masses larger than $\sim 0.5$ TeV the total $W'$ width becomes larger than its mass, $\Gamma_{W'}>M_{W'}$ \cite{Altarelli:1989ff}.
-Since such a state is not interpreted as a particle anymore, the couplings of $W'$ and $Z'$ to the SM $W$ and $Z$ are suppressed manually in the RM.
-This leads to a moderate width for the new gauge bosons.
+As mentioned above, in the SSM, the coupling constants of the $W'$ boson with SM fermions are the direct transcription of the corresponding SM couplings, while the $W'$ coupling to $WZ$ is absent, $g_{W'WZ}=0$ \cite{Aad:2014xka,Aad:2015ipg}.
 Note that this suppression may arise in an EGM in a natural manner: if the new gauge bosons and the SM ones belong to different gauge groups, a vertex such as $W'WZ$ is forbidden.
 They can only occur after symmetry breaking due to mixing of the gauge eigenstates.
 Triple gauge boson couplings (such as $W'WZ$) as well as the vector-vector-scalar couplings (like $W'WH$) arise from the symmetry breaking and may contribute to the $W'$ decay.
 The vertices are then suppressed by a factor of the order of $(M_W/M_{W'})^2$.
-With this assumption, the RM with modified trilinear gauge boson coupling and EGM may have comparable branching ratios and very similar experimental signatures.

 Heavy spin-1 resonances are a generic prediction of many EGMs.
-In particular, the EGM introduces $W'$ and $Z'$ bosons with SM couplings to fermions and with modified $W$-$W'$ mixing-induced coupling of the heavy $W'$ to $WZ$.
-Here, we concentrate on a study of these mixing effects in the decay of $W'$ to $WZ$.\footnote{ Analogous analysis of the $Z$-$Z'$ mixing proposed in \cite{Andreev:2014fwa} and recently performed on the basis of resonant diboson production data in $pp\to Z'\to W^+W^-+X$ at the ATLAS and CMS can be found in e.g. \cite{Osland:2017ema,Bobovnikov:2018fwt}.}
+In particular, the EGM introduces extra, heavy, charged $W'$ and neutral $Z'$ bosons with SM couplings to fermions and with modified $W$-$W'$ mixing-induced coupling of the heavy $W'$ to $WZ$.
+Here, we concentrate on a study of these mixing effects in the decay of $W'$ to $WZ$.\footnote{ Analogous analysis of the $Z$-$Z'$ mixing proposed in \cite{Andreev:2014fwa} and recently performed on the basis of resonant diboson production data in $pp\to Z'X\to W^+W^-X$ at the ATLAS and CMS can be found in e.g. \cite{Osland:2017ema,Bobovnikov:2018fwt}.}

 In an EGM, the trilinear gauge boson coupling is modified by a mixing factor